 An orange-brown cap, which is convex or has a wavy margin, and a sturdy white stem are good indicators of this species.
 Both the cap and the white stem are covered in the slimy remains of the veil which is blue-tinged.
 The mushroom occurs with spruce.

-is convex to flat in shape, with a sticky, gelatinous surface (in moist conditions).
-Gills are adnexed, close, and pallid or pale violet in color.
+convex to flat in shape, with a sticky, gelatinous surface (in moist conditions).
+Gills are adnexed, close, and pallid or pale violet in colour.
 Stem

 on the MushroomExpert.Com Web site.